denyncrawford/photoshop-chanels-to-palette/README.md

 ## Installation

-Clone this repo or download the file inside the dist folder.
+Clone this repo or download the file inside the `/dist` folder.

-*Running once*: `File > Scripts > Browse and navigate to the pallettepicker.js’ file and the script will run.` *Installing*: Copy the file into the Photoshop Scripts directory:
+*Running once*: `File > Scripts > Browse and navigate to the pallettepicker.js’ file and the script will run.`

+*Installing*: Copy the file into the Photoshop Scripts directory:
   - MacOS: `/Applications/Adobe Photoshop [VERSION]/Presets/Scripts/`
   - Windows: `C:/Program Files/Adobe/Adobe Photoshop [VERSION]/Presets/Scripts/`